konflux-ci/architecture/ADR/0033-product-version-controller.md

   determined using the *version* variable in a similar manner to the way resource names are determined.

-The generated template ends up being able to generate a *ProjectDevStream* that is very similar to the one its being generated from but with many variables that would allow customizing many aspects such as Git branches being used.
+The generated template ends up being able to generate a *ProjectDevelopmentStream* that is very similar to the one its being generated from but with many variables that would allow customizing many aspects such as Git branches being used.

 It is intended that a UI screen could be displayed based on the generated template.
 It is likely that such screen would need to group variables by the